 - A popular stick against which to measure the residual component of animal behaviour not explained by an economic model.

 In case (1), the usual caveats about model construction apply.
-Also it is worth making explicit what scale the “altruism” occurs at (altruistic genes? individuals? with respect to other alleles?
-The whole genome? the whole society?), or you will wade into a weird grumpy landscape of gene-versus-individual-versus-group-selectionism.
+Also it is worth making explicit what scale the “altruism” is suspected to occur at. (altruistic genes? individuals? with respect to other alleles?
+The whole genome?
+A whole society?), or you will wade into a weird rocky landscape of gene-versus-individual-versus-group-selectionism.

 Altruism is also a useful term in engineering problems: See “design of collectives” a la Wolpert, for the study of how to design optimal utilities, or “mechanism design” for the study of how to align individual and collective incentives in market and legal transactions.
 See “behavioural economics” for the study of what people actually do.

 TODO: Discuss real-world use and occurrence of “altruism”, esp. altruistic punishment, and the rhetoric of altruism.
 Gary Becker-style models of utility.
-See also cooperation for group selection, cancer, eusociality, genetic, social, individual and other kinds of learning.
+See also cooperation for group selection-ish stuff, cancer, eusociality, genetic, social, individual and other kinds of learning.

 Martin Sustik, anti-social punishment

 Herrmann, Thöni and Gächter found out that participants in some societies were engaging in what they've called “anti-social punishment”.
 They were punishing cooperators!